 The high temperature that the grill produces is enough to burn leftovers on the grate and the grill’s ceramics.

-The ceramics are a little tricky since food and grease can easily stick to them.
-However, you will not need to clean the ceramics because it keeps the grill insulated despite its dirt.
+The ceramics are a little tricky since food and grease can easily build up on them.
+However, you will not need to clean the ceramic firebox and walls because it keeps the grill insulated despite its dirt.

 After cooking, you can let the grill stay heated for a while to make sure that all residuals and leftovers will be burned clean in a process called pyrolyzing.